 In the end I just wanted to clear my record and make sure that this would never happen to anyone else.
 I pushed them to get some ethics training and change the culture to be open and honest.
 With all the lies and miss directions I cannot be sure if the few things the staff said they had done were actually done.
 I failed at this, so I put this together and am sending it out in hopes that someone could make this happen.
 Beware always check you medical records!!

 This reviewer shared experience about poor customer service and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with Ssm Health St Joseph Hospital and uploaded picture s.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with Ssm Health St Joseph Hospital and uploaded picture s.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Check out the best and the worst companies in Hospitals, Clinics and Medical Centers, Doctors category for more informed decision or compare Ssm Health St Joseph Hospital to other companies on our site.